Pharmacy of the Eastern Vaud Hospitals: Activities

-In this context, it provides pharmaceutical logistics, manufacturing and clinical pharmacy services and is also involved in various teaching and research programmes, especially because of its nesting in the Health Valley.
+In this context, it provides pharmaceutical logistics, manufacturing and clinical pharmacy services and is also involved in various teaching and research programmes, being nested in the Health Valley.

 Pharmaceutical logistics

 Whether for its member hospitals, private clinics or nursing homes, the PHEL purchases many medicines in directly from the pharmaceutical industry.
 In 2018, to further optimise its purchasing conditions, it joined the Centrale d'achat et d'ingénierie biomédicale (CAIB), created by the Centre hospitalier universitaire vaudois and the Hôpitaux universitaires de Genève.
-The PHEL stores the drugs purchased, notably in a global distribution robot, and then redistributes them to various partners.
+The PHEL stores the drugs purchased, notably in an automated dispensing robot, and then redistributes them to various partners.

 Many pharmacy technicians also work directly in the wards, some of which are equipped with automated dispensing cabinets at the HRC, thus helping to improve the safety, traceability and stock management of drugs.

 Manufacturing

 Since its creation, PHEL has had a galenic pharmacy laboratory, in particular for the preparation of ointments, syrups or capsules that are not on the market.
 Since 2009, it has also been responsible for the preparation of around 8,000 chemotherapy treatments per year, in dedicated clean rooms that were completely modernised when it moved to Rennaz.

 Since 2011, PHEL has also been preparing individualised weekly sachets for the majority of the residents of its partner nursing homes, using a dedicated automat to improve the safety of the preparation.